OfficeDev/office-js-docs/reference/requirement-sets/excel-api-requirement-sets.md

 | ExcelApi1.2  | Version 1601 (Build 6741.2088) or later | 1.21 or later | 15.22 or later| January 2016 ||
 | ExcelApi1.1  | Version 1509 (Build 4266.1001) or later | 1.19 or later | 15.20 or later| January 2016 ||

+> [!NOTE]
-> **\*Note**: The build number for Office 2016 installed via MSI is 16.0.4266.1001.
+> The build number for Office 2016 installed via MSI is 16.0.4266.1001.
 This version only contains the ExcelApi 1.1 requirement set.

-To find out more about versions, build numbers, and Office Online Server, see:
+For more information about versions, build numbers, and Office Online Server, see:

 - [Version and build numbers of update channel releases for Office 365 clients](https://technet.microsoft.com/en-us/library/mt592918.aspx)
 - [What version of Office am I using?](https://support.office.com/en-us/article/What-version-of-Office-am-I-using-932788b8-a3ce-44bf-bb09-e334518b8b19?ui=en-US&rs=en-US&ad=US&fromAR=1)